Trump Promises ‘America First’ in Defiant and Divisive Inaugural Speech

 Trump signaled no retreat from his populist agenda on trade, immigration, and on scaling back commitments overseas.
 Apart from a passing mention of retaining old alliances, he painted a picture of a hostile world that would no longer be permitted to take advantage of America.
 Unlike other presidents in the modern era, he offered no pledge to preserve America’s global leadership in promoting peace, protecting human rights, or encouraging democracy and open markets.

 “From this day forward, a new vision will govern our land.
-From this day forward, it’s going to be only America First,” Trump said.
+From this day forward, it’s going to be only America first,” Trump said.

 “Every decision on trade, on taxes, on immigration, on foreign affairs will be made to benefit American workers and American families.
 We must protect our borders from the ravages of other countries making our products, stealing our companies, and destroying our jobs,” he continued.